-Where a Customer Relationship Manager (CRM), the Mid-sized Business Customer Engagement Team (CET) or a Caseworker thinks there has been a failure under the Senior Accounting Officer (SAO) provisions of Schedule 46 FA09, they must not raise a penalty assessment without first securing the necessary authorisation to do so.
+Where a Customer Compliance Manager (CCM), the Mid-sized Business Customer Engagement Team (CET) or a Caseworker thinks there has been a failure under the Senior Accounting Officer (SAO) provisions of Schedule 46 FA09, they must not raise a penalty assessment without first securing the necessary authorisation to do so.
 There are different authorisation processes for the different types of SAO penalties.

 The authorisation process for penalties involving a main duty failure or an inaccurate certificate involves

 - Before discussing penalties with the SAO, making a submission to a Penalties Consistency Panel (‘the panel’) seeking the panel’s approval to discuss penalties with the SAO see SAOG19150 and SAOG19200

 - following discussions with the person, see SAOG19400 and SAOG19500, resubmitting the case to the panel see SAOG19600, and

 - should the panel decide a penalty is due, securing the authorisation of a Director in Large Business or Assistant Director in Mid-sized Business to issue the penalty, see SAOG19800.

 The authorisation process for notification or certification timing failures involves

 - having discussed the failure with the company or SAO, as appropriate, submitting the case to the Penalties Consistency Panel, and